 by Matt Gibson and Katie Olson

 These pesky insects seek out onions in the ground in which to lay their eggs.
 Those eggs grow into larvae that feast on the inside of the plant’s bulb and root system.
 Onion flies do not target onions alone.
-These pesky insects also terrorize carrots, parsnips, garlic, and leek plants as well.
+These pesky insects also terrorize other plants in the Allium family, such as onions, garlic, and leeks.

 All throughout the winter, the onion fly pupae stay warm inside the soil.
 When they finally come out of hiding as adults in the spring, they often travel up to a mile away in search of a good onion plant to feast on.
 When the yellow rocket weeds are in bloom along the road, you can put money on the chance that onion flies have arrived along with them.
 If the soil near onion crops stays cool and moist, the onion flies are destined to thrive.
 If soil temperatures rise above 95 degrees Fahrenheit, the onion flies will die off.